SAM TRUBRIDGE CURATION

 A festival at the famous La MaMa Experimental Theatre Club in New York: the lineup represented the best of New Zealand contemporary performance across a wide variety of genres, from dance to stand up comedy, physical theatre to installation.
 With nine works presented over a three week period, the festival showcased award-winning and internationally respected New Zealand artists, each curious, innovative, and eager to discover the next wave of performance.

 One of 13 globally dispersed events as part of the Performance Studies International (PSi) Fluid States programme.
 Deep Anatomy used the unique geography of The Bahamas and the Vertical Blue free-diving championship (‘the Wimbledon of Free-diving’, NY Times) as a site for provocative intersections between the local community, athletes, and performance studies academics.
 The programme and curation of the event examines performance and free-diving both as integrated processes: where action and intellect combine, and a ‘deep anatomy’ occurs.
-From 25 November to 4 December 2017 an exhibition of works produced in this symposium will open at Silo Park, Auckland.

 THE STAGE SPACE